 Journalism will continue because, done right, the work is so valuable that we’ll always figure out a way to pay for it.

-Journalism will endure because we will always love stories and words, and want to know more about the truth; and we will always be curious.
+Journalism will endure because we will always love stories and words, and want to know more about the truth; and we will always be curious, and care about people.

 John W. Miller